mao-code/Tutor-Backend-Security/README.md

 * Combine all the security function
 * Improve structure with MVCS structure and apply router
 * Description of the project

+# Code
+* Backend code is in "backend-security-proj" folder
+* Frontend code is in "simple-frontend" folder